 access in conjunction with converting the access roads to one-way,

 which itself was necessitated by traffic growth in the area.
+(See next

 expansion project development was completed and funded would have

-delayed the much-needed improvements they provided.
-However,
+delayed the much-needed improvements they provided by nearly a decade.

 things in life, highway improvements often are incremental due to

 overpass at Dominion Dr. was only built to give the residents

 doesn't really have anything to do with this project, but this seemed

 like a good place to answer this persistent but false allegation among

 some frankly cynical